 In the cellar, JC adheres to a philosophy of ‘enhancing the beauty of Nature’.
 “When you’re harvesting quality fruit it is not necessary to manipulate the wine.
 Rather guide it gently through the process to preserve the sense of place.”

 Creation complies with the guidelines laid down by the Integrated Production of Wine (IPW) scheme and all our wines boast the sustainability and integrity seal, confirming the estate’s commitment to eco-friendly wine production.
 Practical measures include the recycling of packaging, a focus on sustainable packaging and eliminating the use of plastic.
 We are also proud of the fact that all our closure corks are grown in sustainable forests.

-To minimise the impact of our farming practices on the immense biodiversity of our surrounds, our state-of-the-art cellar has been designed to fit like a pearl in an oyster, with the earth insulating one side of the building.
+To minimise the impact of our farming practices on the immense biodiversity of our surroundings, our state-of-the-art cellar has been designed to fit like a pearl in an oyster, with the earth insulating one side of the building.
 Every day brings a new challenge and innovation is a way of life.
-Our team often come up with ideas such as the Spekboom hedge they have planted near the cellar, this protects our sustainable waste water system and oxygenates the air.
+Our team often come up with ideas such as the Spekboom hedge they have planted near the cellar, this protects our sustainable wastewater system and oxygenates the air.